 - Steam veggies in the summer to break down cellulose.

-We argue over the nutrient content in raw vs. cooked foods and, as you can see, there are pro’s and con’s for both when you look at just the nutrient content of each.
-The reality is that both can deliver the nutrients we need, but that is not the most important part of our health.
-The key to cooking your veggies is based on eating the veggies in season and cooking them appropriately.
+The reality is that both raw and cooked foods can deliver the nutrients we need, but that is not the most important part of our health.
+The key is to eat veggies in season.